codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 ### Assigning applications to Products
 Codefresh offers two methods to assign applications to a Product:

 * Manual assignment from the Products dashboard
-  A once-click action, this method is for quick assignment from the UI.
+  A one-click action, this method is for quick assignment from the UI.
 Unlike other UI actions, manual assignment does not require a commit action.
   Recommended for testing and not as the preferred method.

 * Declarative assignment through annotations